 8. Hire More People

-The possibility that employees may contract COVID-19 increases the chances of having multiple call-outs and extended absences due to illness.
-Additionally, the extra burden of increased cleaning practices takes employees away from time on the floor and at the cash register.
+The extra burden of increased cleaning practices takes employees away from time on the floor and at the cash register.
 Hiring more people and training them in multiple areas is the best way to maximize shift coverage.
 This helps ensure swift movement of checkout lines as well as the proper execution of new cleaning policies.

 9. Invest in Signage